ypaulsussman/yblog/content/posts/Revisiting How the Brain Learns.md

 ## Next Steps

-One first step toward interweaving these parallel paths (_that is: classroom best-practice identification, and classroom best-practice implementation_) could be to compare where they most visibly diverge.
+One step toward better-braiding these two threads (_classroom best-practice identification, and classroom best-practice implementation_) could be to compare where they most visibly diverge.

 In what subfields do people’s beliefs about teaching and learning most wildly diverge from empirical research?
 What about for the beliefs of practicing teachers?
 Teachers in specific disciplines?
 Teachers of a specific age or region or training background?
 Administrators?
 School-board members?
 Textbook publishers?
 Researchers themselves?

-To start, it's probably worth pushing "_Self-Regulated Learning: Beliefs, Techniques, and Illusions_" (Bjork et al, 2013) to the front of the reading queue, then comparing against the findings in "_Improving Students’ Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology_" (Dunlosky et al, 2013).
-Then: see what papers reference each, and traverse the citation-tree from there.
+To start, read "_Self-Regulated Learning: Beliefs, Techniques, and Illusions_" (Bjork et al, 2013), then compare against the findings in "_Improving Students’ Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology_" (Dunlosky et al, 2013).

+Then: see what _other_ influential papers reference each, and traverse the citation-tree from there.

 And then...
 D3 visualizations?
 Nothing says "_hey! pay attention to this complex and ambiguous data_" like a nice, animated SVG...